SaidIdoum/alx-system_engineering-devops/0x01-shell_permissions/README.md

  7-everybody : adds execution permission to the owner, the group owner and the other users, to the file hello

  8-James_Bond : Sets no permissions to anyone exept other users who have all permissions for the file hello

+ 9-John_Doe: sets the mode of the file to read-write for owner, execute and read for group owner, and write and execute for other users